Jorge Polanco Player Props: Twins vs. Royals

 |Games w/1+ RBI

-- The 7.6 strikeouts per nine innings compiled by the Royals pitching staff last season ranked 25th in the big leagues.
+- The pitching staff for the Royals has a collective 8.6 K/9, which ranks 19th in the league.

-- The Royals had the 27th-ranked team ERA across all MLB pitching staffs (4.72).
+- The Royals' 5.35 team ERA ranks 28th among all MLB pitching staffs.

-- The Royals are sending Greinke (0-3) to the mound for his sixth start of the season.
-He is 0-3 with a 4.61 ERA and 19 strikeouts through 27 1/3 innings pitched.
+- Lyles (0-4) gets the starting nod for the Royals in his sixth start of the season.
+He's put together a 4.60 ERA in 31 1/3 innings pitched, with 23 strikeouts.

-- In his most recent appearance on Sunday, the righty threw five innings against the Los Angeles Angels, allowing four earned runs while surrendering seven hits.
+- His most recent time out was on Sunday against the Los Angeles Angels, when the right-hander tossed six innings, surrendering four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.